Fitbit announces the Alta HR wristband, the first device to feature their new, heart-rate based sleep tracking algorithm.

 So you would imagine that Fibit’s Alta HR (heart-rate) wristband, which launches alongside two brand new sleep-related software features, would herald some exciting and innovative technology.

-But digging a little deeper, Fitbit’s newest sleep tracker seems somewhat less than trailblazing.
-In many ways the Alta HR merely represents the company playing catch-up with its more innovative industry peers.
+But digging a little deeper, Fitbit’s newest model seems somewhat less than trailblazing.
+In many ways the Alta HR is not so much vying for the title of best sleep tracker, rather it is playing catch-up with its more innovative industry peers.

 Fitbit finally adds heart rate into its sleep tracking algorithm

 The Alta HR isn’t the first Fitbit product to offer continuous heart rate monitoring.
 Their high-end Surge, Blaze and Charge HR wearables have incorporated the same PurePulse technology for some time now.

 But despite this, Fitbit’s sleep tracking algorithms have up until now relied solely on accelerometry (ie sensing your body movement).
 Because body movement is a poor proxy for measuring sleep, in the past, some have accused Fitbit’s sleep trackers of ‘lacking any meaningful data‘.

 In contrast, many other wearables, including Jawbone UP, the Basis Peak, Microsoft Band and the Oura wellness ring have incorporated heart-rate monitoring in their sleep tracking algorithms for years.